CHENJiaminG2088/characters_network/README.md

 4.edges_An_Unlikely_Comfor.csv: The edge file contains the ID of the person's name, and the weight is the number of times the two persona names appear together within a specific text length.
 5.nodes_An_Unlikely_Comfor：The node file contains the name and ID of the character, and the "count" is the total number of times the name of the character appears in the text.

-## problems:
-When I import the edge file into gephi, I get an error message.

 ## next steps
 1.Resolved the import issue of edge files